KyrilllosPhelopos/KyrilllosPhelopos/README.md

 - 🌱 I possess a
 keen interest in Embedded Systems, Software Engineering, and Software Testing.
-My expertise lies in Firmware Over The Air (FOTA), which I gained through a graduation project sponsored by Valeo.
-During this project, I utilized Ethernet as our primary communication protocol and implemented Secureboot for enhanced security.
-I am eager to leverage this experience and continue exploring these fields in my future endeavors.

 - 📫 How to reach me **kyrillos.sawiris99@gmail.com**